Reflection on Mark 1:1-8 ~

-Do those who know you appreciate the ways you are a Christian?
+Do those who know you appreciate the ways you are a Christian, one of which is silence?
 St. John the Baptist originally let silence call him to his ministry.
-Taking the time for silence allows God’s call to surface so we can proclaim the Good News in our own unique ways.
-To proclaim could be a simply as caring for a single individual or at the extreme to allow the Holy Spirit to put us in front of a crowd.
-In whatever the point on the continuum, the way will be first prepared.
+Taking the time for silence, allows God’s call to surface from within so we can proclaim the Good News in our own unique ways.
+To proclaim could be just being a parent, caring for a stranger, or at the extreme allowing the Spirit to put you in front of a crowd.
+In the point on the continuum God has for you, the way will be first prepared through silence.

 Saint John the Baptist Sees Jesus from Afar, James Tissot, Brooklyn Museum

 Additional Ordinary Time Reflections

 Mark 1 New Revised Standard Version Catholic Edition (NRSVCE)

 1 The beginning of the good news of Jesus Christ, the Son of God.